tanushaggarwal/DataVoid/INSTALLATION.md

 ### Making Changes
 1. Edit any file in the extension
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the PrivacyBlitz extension
+3. Click the refresh icon on the DataVoid extension
 4. Test your changes

 ### Debugging